 The topics in this part provide guidelines in PHP-specific unit testing procedures.
-For general information on testing in IntelliJ IDEA, see the section Perform tests.
+For general information on testing in IntelliJ IDEA, see the section Run tests.

 IntelliJ IDEA supports unit testing of PHP applications through integration with the PHPUnit testing framework.